richardbatty/good-technology-project/_problems/diagnostics_for_the_developing_world.md

   > To meet the needs of these patients, a new generation of innovative diagnostics need to be developed.
 These tests must be portable and lightweight, capable of operating without grid electricity, be tolerant to high ambient temperature and humidity, be able to withstand physical shock while being transported, and be simple enough to be used by minimally trained healthcare workers at the point-of-care.
 There are 4 technological breakthroughs which can make that possible.

-See the pages after this quote for more detail about the parts of the problem and weaknesses of current methods.
+The pages after this quote have some more detail about the parts of the problem and weaknesses of current methods.

 ## What you could build